HackYourFuture/Project/README.md

 Welcome to the Project module!
 Congratulations on making it this far!

 In the upcoming 7 weeks you'll be immersed into the web developer life.
-By the end of it you will have created a full-stack web application and published it to the internet.
+By the end of it you and your classmates will have created your own full-stack web application and published it to the internet!

 Everything you have learned so far will be combined and put into practice.
-Added to that you'll learn some more cutting-edge technologies that will prepare you for a great start in a modern software company.
-We will start out with the basics and incrementally add more complexity.
-This way you'll learn how all the pieces of a RESTful API fit together, thereby gaining a deeper understanding of where the backend stops and frontend starts.
+We will start with deciding on an app, then building an MVP (Minimal Viable Product), and incrementally add more features afterwards.
+This way you'll learn how all the pieces of a full stack application are built and work together.

 Along with practicing your programming skills you will also be working on your communication skills.
-This is just as important, because you need to be able to communicate your ideas and efforts in an easy-to-understand manner.
+This is just as important, because as a developer you need to be able to communicate your ideas and efforts in an easy-to-understand manner.

 ## Learning Goals